-Flight crew and passengers restrain a man with zip ties, saran wrap after threatening comments, feds say
+Flight crew and passengers restrain a man with zip ties, plastic wrap after threatening comments, feds say

 Ganter’s arrest underscores a larger effort to prosecute disruptive and violent passengers.
 Interfering with the duties of a crew member violates federal law, but the pandemic has brought a spike in this behavior and prompted pressure from the airline industry for more drastic protective measures.

-“Passengers who threaten violence in the close confines of a commercial aircraft put everyone in danger,” United States Attorney Michael Easley said in a news release.
+“Passengers who threaten violence in the close confines of a commercial aircraft put everyone in danger,” U.S. Attorney Michael Easley said in a news release.
 “My office will continue to aggressively prosecute federal crimes in the skies and ensure the safety of the flying public.
 Safe air travel is essential to our economy and keeping families connected.
 No passenger, flight crew, or flight attendant should have to fly in fear.”

 Unruly passengers lead pilots to divert two American Airlines flights amid discussion over ‘no-fly’ list

-The commotion aboard Flight 1335 began about an hour into what was supposed to be a three-hour-long flight — when Ganter, waking up from his nap, made a slew of eyebrow-raising comments.
+The commotion aboard Flight 1335 began about an hour into what was supposed to be a three-hour flight — when Ganter, waking up from his nap, made a slew of eyebrow-raising comments.

 According to a criminal complaint signed by FBI special agent Craig W. Noyes, one passenger said Ganter claimed that he was being stuck with needles and that his DNA was being collected.
 Another said he claimed “he was from the Indian tribe ‘Slapahoe’ and that he was going to slap people and beat them to death.”
 More threats followed.